Frequently Asked Questions

 A client receiving services in one area may also receive some concurrent coaching services and educational classes for free by virtue of being an active client in good standing (as detailed in the Client's Service Plan).

 Educational Classes that are offered in conjunction with other services (listed in the client's Service Plan) are included in the price of counseling or coaching sessions.
-Stand alone educational classes are offered at different rates for each class and posted on the course website prior to enrolling.
+Stand alone educational classes are offered at different rates for each class and posted on the course website or included in the client’s Service Plan.

-If you are involved in a court case and you would like these services to satisfy court requirements, you must notify me ahead of time so we can confirm that our services will be acceptable by the referring party.
+If you are involved in a court case and you would like these services to satisfy court requirements, you must notify me ahead of time so we can confirm that our services will be acceptable for satisfying requirements of referring party such as probation or parole (if applicable).

 Coexistus LLC reserves the right to update or modify this service/fee structure as needed.
 Fees quoted in an active Service Plan cannot be modified by the program prior to the 90 day review except by mutual consent (client and provider), confirmed in writing.